VBA Code Compilation

 Output You Can Distribute Immediately

-After publishing, your Office file works with a companion bin/ folder that contains both runtimes and the compiled satellite DLL.
+After Produce, the protected copy ships with a companion bin/ folder that contains both runtimes and the compiled satellite DLL.

 MyProject/